PN-Tester/pn-tester.github.io/_posts/2024-03-16-Philosophy.md

 You are not extremely fit or in shape because you have not chosen to put the effort to be that, yet.

-You are not the software engineer, because you havent chosen to be that, yet.
+You are not the software engineer, because you havent chosen  to pursue that, yet.

 You haven't written the book, or learnt the piano, because you have never truly tried.
 Not yet.

 And maybe you never will.
 That's fine.
 This is the key.

-As long as you are accountable to yourself that the decision is YOURS.
+As long as you are accountable to yourself that the decision is _yours_.
 There are no external factors preventing you from picking up the weights at the gym.
 Or learning piano, or writing the book.

 Lack of time?
 Sleep less.
 Lack of energy?
 Make better habits.
 Eat better, go out less, play less video games, watch less TV.
-The spiderweb of decisions all fall back on your decisions in the end of the day.
+The cascading waterfall of consequences all fall back on your decisions in the end of the day.

-Accepting this is tough, its heavy, but most importantly, it is EMPOWERING.
+Accepting this is tough, its heavy, but most importantly, it is _empowering_.
 YOU ARE IN CONTROL!

 And if you are OK with these decisions, then accountability will protect you.
 It will make you understand that you are living an experience that is the sum your choices.

-It will enable you to acknowledge the power that discipline can bring you, without contradicting your belief that you can achieve anything you want.
+It will enable you to acknowledge the power that discipline can bring you, without contradicting belief in your own worth.

-Accountability says, thats ok, I chose to not try as hard as possible and thus, I accept the outcome.
+In the face of failure accountability says, _that's ok_, I chose to not try as hard as possible and thus, I accept the outcome.
 But I know deep down that with discipline, I could have done better.

+Accountability will allow you to internalize defeat and failure in a healthy way.
+It allows for humility while maintaining hope that you can do better if you try harder.
+And you can always try harder.
+The question is, do you want to?
+This becomes a personal choice.
+Sometimes the answer is, and that's perfectly fine.

 In my opinion, the combination of Discipline and Accountability are the key to healthy self-actualization and growth.
 They are core components of being a self determining, efficient, successful person.